raphael-group/paste/README.md

 As of version 1.1.0, PASTE now runs on AnnData making it very easy to integrate with Scanpy for better downstream analysis.
 Hooray!

+This also means that the old version that uses the `STLayer` object is now deprecated.

 ### Dependencies

 To run PASTE, you will need the following Python packages: